chrysanthusobinna/uncover-diabetics/README.md

   - ![Desktop Result](documentation/desktop.png)

 ### Contact Form Testing

 Testing the form submission process, ensuring the user receives a confirmation, and you receive the message.
-The contact form was submitted to "https://formdump.codeinstitute.net/" using the POST method.
+The contact form was submitted to "confirmation.html" using the GET method.

 Here is the result screenshot:

 ![Contact Form Result](documentation/contact-form-result.png)

 During testing, I discovered some minor issues with broken links on the footer area and a video file on the contact page.
 These issues were fixed, and the website was tested again to confirm that it is in good condition.